Analyzing CPU Usage in Your App

 The Multicore trace template analyzes your multicore performance, including thread state, dispatch queues, and block usage.
 It consists of the Thread States and the Dispatch instruments.

-The Thread States instrument provides you with a graphical representation of each threads state at a particular time in the run.
+The Thread States instrument provides you with a graphical representation of each thread’s state at a particular time in the run.
 Each state is color-coded to help you identify what each thread is doing in conjunction with all of the other threads.
 Threads that go through multiple state changes are easily identifiable through the changing colors in the track pane.
-Figure 10-2 shows four threads being tracked.
+Figure 10-2 shows fifteen threads being tracked.

 Run your app.

-Choose the threads to examine by selecting the checkbox in the Mark column in the Detail pane.
+Choose the threads to examine by selecting the checkbox in the Mark column in the detail pane.

 Unknown / At termination (Gray).
 Instruments is unable to determine the state of the thread or it is being terminated.